tim-schilling/deps/final/0010-new-governance.rst

 * They become ineligible due to actions of the Code of Conduct committee of the DSF.
 If this occurs, the affected person immediately ceases to be a member of the Technical Board.
-If that person's ineligibiliity ends at a later date, they MAY become a candidate for the Technical Board again in an election occurring after that date.
+If that person's ineligibiliity ends at a later date, they may become a candidate for the Technical Board again in an election occurring after that date.